- Village property

 c) Objects found on the estate.

-A collection of unusual objects found on the estate has been built up over time, including:
+A collection of unusual objects found on the estate has been assembled over time, such as:

 A meteorite.

-Coins, including a small terracotta disc with a hole in the centre, which until the Middle Ages in certain regions were used as small change.
-Less ancient coins, dating from the Second Empire to the Vichy period of the Second World War.
+Coins, including a small clay disc with a hole in the center, which in some regions served as small currency until the Middle Ages.
+Coins from later periods, dating from the Second Empire to the Vichy era of World War II.

 ------